 To sum up this section, the Lenovo Legion Y730 has an impressive graphics performance which is not surprising anyway.
 Hence, I rate it a nine in this section of the review.

-Lenovo Legion Y730 15inch Battery Life And Performance Review
+Lenovo Legion Y730 15inch Battery Life and Performance Review

 For battery, Lenovo Legion Y730 15inch features a non-removable 3-cells 57 WHr Li-Ion battery which Lenovo says will last for six hours.
 However, to confirm if the battery will deliver as much battery life as claimed, we will confirm from some battery tests.

-In a test where the laptop was kept idle and screen brightness set to a minimum, it lasted 9 hours 37 minutes.
-In another test that involved surfing the web via WiFi, the laptop lasted 5 hours 15 minutes.
+In a test where the laptop was kept idle and screen brightness set to a minimum, it lasted 9 hours and 37 minutes.
+In another test that involved surfing the web via WiFi, the laptop lasted 5 hours and 15 minutes.

 From the results of the test, we can truly confirm that Lenovo’s claim is not out of line, considering that different modes of usage will deliver different battery life.
-However, the Dell G7 15 which uses a 56 WHr battery performed better in the test.
+However, the Dell G7 15, which uses a 56 WHr battery, performed better in the test.

 Specifically, the Dell G7 15 lasted 10 hours 55 minutes on idle and 7 hours 30 minutes in the web surfing test.